JacobKnyspel/personal-website/content/authors/admin/_index.md

 Hi! :wave: This is my (still work in progress) personal website where I post information about myself, my research projects, and my publications.
 Feel free to have a look around.
 You can toggle dark mode at the top right of the page.

-I'm currently studying the MSc Developmental Psychology & Psychology at King's College London, where I'm choosing to specialise in behavioural and statistical genetics research methods.
-I'm also currently the lead researcher on the Gender Salience Scale Project, which you read more about [here](https://jacob-knyspel.netlify.app/project/gender-salience-scale-project/).
+I am currently studying the MSc Developmental Psychology & Psychology at King’s College London, where I am studying modules about behavioural and statistical genetics research methods and undertaking a research placement in the area of clinical neurodevelopmental science.
+I am also leading an independent research project on the topic of gender salience, which you read more about [here](https://jacob-knyspel.netlify.app/project/gender-salience-scale-project/).

 Prior to this, I graduated with a BSc Psychology from King's College London and gained research experience both inside and outside of my studies.
 In the future I am interested in pursuing further postgraduate research education.